SimonZhang0606/Coop_MMR/README.md

 Co-op MMR is a place for University of Waterloo students to look up and compare co-op jobs.

+Currently, the code here supports only the Browse Jobs page (Feature 4 in the report).

 ## Quick Start with Docker

 This is the quickest and easiest way to get everything set up – all you need to install is [Docker](https://www.docker.com/).